Export & Import

 You will have to find the method of shipping that most suits your circumstances and depth of pocket.

-Ideally you should be looking for an insured service that will deliver direct to our workshop, otherwise you could be looking at additional costs for collecting the item from the shipper's offices.
+Ideally you should be looking for an insured service that will deliver direct to the items final destination, otherwise you could be looking at additional costs for collecting the item from the shipper's offices.

 If an import into the UK requires a customs broker to prepare the paperwork you should expect to pay between £100 and £150 for their time PLUS VAT and Duty (these vary with the age of the item) as appropriate.